 AB-130’s procedural changes affect every California HOA that levies monetary penalties.
 Boards should rebuild fine schedules, violation-notice templates, and hearing procedures to meet the new requirements before assessing fines in 2026.
 AMLO has published a dedicated practitioner guide to AB-130’s enforcement procedures covering the seven-step compliant fine cycle, the post-AB-130 fine schedule checklist, and the consequences of procedural failure.

-The Davis-Stirling Act’s comprehensive requirements create a significant ongoing compliance burden for California HOA and COA boards.
+The Davis-Stirling Act’s detailed requirements create a significant ongoing compliance burden for California HOA and COA boards.
 The financial disclosure obligations alone require careful calendar management, professional-grade financial reporting, and coordination with reserve study specialists and CPAs.
 Add board meeting procedures, election administration, enforcement protocols, and SB 326 compliance tracking – and the scope of what a California HOA board must manage correctly becomes genuinely demanding for volunteers.

 A management company with real Davis-Stirling expertise is more than a convenience – for many California associations, it is the difference between staying compliant and taking on avoidable risk.
 The right management company does more than process work orders and collect assessments.
 It understands the statutory calendar, prepares the required annual disclosures, administers elections under proper Civil Code procedures, tracks SB 326 inspection deadlines, manages the delinquency process correctly, and keeps the board informed of upcoming legal obligations.